JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/FilterOptions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``flag original and averaged profiles`` action should only be used for data sets that satisfy two criteria: firstly they have been grouped into records (profiles), and secondly they have an extended section of the ObsSpace that consists of profiles that have been averaged onto model levels.
+The ``flag original and averaged profiles`` action should only be used for data sets that satisfy two criteria:

+1. They have been grouped into records (profiles).
+2. They have an extended section of the ObsSpace that consists of profiles that have been averaged onto model levels.

 The action rejects any observations in the original profiles that have been flagged by the filter.
 It also rejects all observations in any averaged profile whose corresponding original profile contains at least one flagged observation.